Chit132/abyss-overlay/README.md

 - Color-coded stats in terms of skill level
 - Shows player skins next to their names
 - Tells you when you need to run command `/who`
-- Supports Windows and macOS
+- Supports Windows (macOS coming soon)
 - Completely FREE!

 The Abyss Overlay is made by Chit (OhChit).
 Join the [Discord](https://discord.gg/Wq4HPU4qCK) and look in the overlay category to receive overlay updates, announcements, report bugs, and make suggestions.
 Any help is appreciated :D